Our University in Fact and Figures

 Professor Gerd Faltings, Fields medalist © Barbara Frommann/Uni Bonn

 Gerd Faltings (born 1958) is a world-renowned mathematician.
 The scientist researching in the field of number theory and algebraic geometry was the first German ever to receive the Fields Medal.
-Since 1995 he has been director at the Max Planck Institute for Mathematics in Bonn and belongs to the Faculty of Mathematics and Natural Sciences at the University of Bonn.
+From 1995 until 2023, he was the director at the Max Planck Institute for Mathematics in Bonn and part of the Faculty of Mathematics and Natural Sciences at the University of Bonn.

 Infrastructure - Your turn to guess!